scope-lab-vu/Risk-Aware-Scene-Generation-CPS/README.md

 ## Downloads

+The following files need to be downloaded and they can be got using one of the follwings methods.

 ***Manual Downloads***

 ***Step 1***: Download [CARLA_0.9.9](https://github.com/carla-simulator/carla/releases/tag/0.9.9/) and put it inside the carla_client folder.
 Please pull CARLA_0.9.9.0 version.
 If you pull any other version, there will be a mismatch between the CARLA simulation API and the client API.